 We are here for you!

-For any student coming to IBS and Hungary from abroad, we provide you with dedicated advice related to practical everyday life matters such as legal stay in Hungary; accommodation, health insurance, opening a bank account etc.
+For any student coming to IBS and Hungary from abroad, we provide you with dedicated advice related to practical everyday life matters such as legal stay in Hungary; accommodation, health insurance, opening a bank account etc. With issues like this please contact the Co-ordinator for Erasmus and International Students, Etelka Dombora

 Going to University is a very exciting time for any individual and for a family as a whole but it can also be overwhelming and fraught with worry, especially for a parent, when your loved one is moving to another city or even another continent or country.
 We take pride in supporting our students as they progress into adulthood with a range of support services.
-We provide this information so that you are aware of the assistance that we provide in order to reassure you that your loved one is receiving the best care as possible
+We provide this information so that you are aware of the assistance that we provide in order to reassure you that your loved one is receiving the best care possible